abolinsky/abolinsky.github.io/blog/_posts/2017-10-16-Learning-Japanese.md

 ### Reading:

-1) Learning the meanings all 2136 常用漢字 (standard-use kanji), which is normally accomplished by the end of secondary school in Japan.
+1) Learning the meanings of all 2136 常用漢字 (standard-use kanji), which is normally accomplished by the end of secondary school in Japan.

 2) ~80% literacy when reading Japanese manga aimed at younger audiences.